How csoh.org Is Secured

 The attack this stops: a compromised dependency or build step slipping malicious code into what we publish.

 The runtime dependency surface is close to zero - the site ships hand-written HTML, one stylesheet, and one script, with no client-side framework and no npm build.
 The automation that maintains the site (link checking, news updates, SEO audits) runs as GitHub Actions, and every third-party action is pinned to a full commit SHA, not a moving tag, so a hijacked tag can't swap in new code.
+That is no longer a convention we ask reviewers to police: the repository has GitHub's sha_pinning_required policy turned on, so a workflow that references an action by tag or branch is rejected by GitHub rather than by whoever happened to read the diff.
+Stated plainly, because it affects how you'd verify it: that setting is not anonymously readable (its API endpoint answers 401 without an admin token), so the checkable half is the other direction - every uses: line in the public workflow files carries a 40-character SHA with the release it corresponds to in a trailing comment, and a bare tag would not be permitted to run.
 The one place we build a container image (for the GCP origin) runs a Trivy vulnerability scan as a gate - the deploy to that cloud does not proceed if the scan finds an unacceptable issue.

 Keyless deploys: no stored cloud secrets